 Applying to Medical or Dental School

 Well in advance of the application cycle, prospective applicants to medical or dental school should determine when to take the MCAT/DAT.
 The MCAT should be taken no later than May 2017 for those planning to apply in June 2017 and matriculate to medical school in August 2018.
 The DAT should be taken no later than August 2017 for those planning to matriculate to dental school in August 2018.
-Medical school applications should refer to the AAMC MCAT web pages for the MCAT testing calendar, registration information, and more.
+Medical school applicants should refer to the AAMC MCAT web pages for the MCAT testing calendar, registration information, and more.
 Dental school applicants should refer to the ADEA GoDental web page on the DAT.

 Attend "How to Apply to Medical School" Workshop

 Students will be notified of workshop dates and times via email.
 Login to HamNET and go to the Events page in order to RSVP for the workshop.
 The workshop will review/discuss:

 - the timeline and process for applying to medical school

 - the documents required to obtain a Committee Letter

 A Committee Letter is a letter authored by a pre-health committee or pre-health advisor and intended to represent your institution’s evaluation of you.
 At Hamilton, the Committee Letter is a detailed narrative of your path to a career in medicine written by Leslie Bell and edited by the Health Professions Advisory Committee.
 It is combined with your other letters of recommendation (LOR's).
 Although not required for admission to medical school, medical schools prefer to receive a Committee Letter so it is a benefit to you.
 In fact, they will become suspicious if an applicant doesn't submit such a letter when his/her school offers this service.